Brabb3l/kfc-parser/docs/eml/usage.md

 3. Create a `mods` directory in the root directory of your Enshrouded installation if it doesn't already exist.
 4. Place the mods you want to use in the `mods` directory.
-5. (Optional) If you want to enable the console for debugging purposes, change `enable_console` to `true` in the `eml.json` (located in the root directory of your Enshrouded installation).
+5. (Optional) Modify the [`eml.json`](#emljson-configuration) configuration file.

+6. Launch the game.

+### `eml.json` Configuration

 This file is created automatically when you launch the game for the first time with the proxy DLL.

-6. Launch the game.
+- `enable_console` (boolean, default: false): If set to `true`, a console window will be opened alongside the game for debugging purposes.
+- `use_export_flag` (boolean, default: false): If set to `true`, the `export` capability will be enabled when launching the game.
+This is useful if you want to let mods export stuff when using the proxy DLL.
+- `export_directory` (string, default: "export"): The directory where exported files will be saved.
+  This path is relative to the game directory.

 ## Using the CLI